This document describes the changes to the Data Import Tool (DIT) to incorporate the changes outlined in the 2020 HMIS Data Dictionary.

 New Data Elements

-The most notable updates in the DIT are for the new data elements, CurrentLivingSituation (previously Contact services) and Assessments.
+The most notable updates in the DIT are for two new record types: CurrentLivingSituation (previously Contact services) and Assessments.

 The CSV specifications and XML schema define the required structure for CurrentLivingSituation data.
 Any data previously transmitted as a Contact service now needs to be represented as a CurrentLivingSituation record.

 Importing assessment records is now possible through the DIT.
 The CSV specifications and XML schema cover the structure for assessment records, and this section goes into more detail on the specific requirements for importing this data through the DIT.

 The HMIS data model separates the assessment record into three parts: